-Czech glassmakers have been world renowned for centuries for their glass making skills.
+Czech glassmakers have been world-renowned for centuries for their glass-making skills.
 The natural resources from Bohemia and the surrounding area have been creating glass like no other in the world.
-Some of the most amazing and striking features that set Czech glass beads apart form other countries are the unique glass combinations.
+Some of the most amazing and striking features that set Czech glass beads apart from other countries are the unique glass combinations.
 The quality of glass and brilliance of color is intriguing and the variety ever changing .

 Glass Canes and Their Distinctive Properties